gmdsi/GMDSI_notebooks/session_outline.md

         * observation values and weights
         * aux and diagnostic observations
 - live coding demo of using pyemu.PstFrom
-    + understanding the pest interface in action (gifs)
+    + understanding the pest interface in action
-    + understanding multiplier parameters in action (gifs)
+    + understanding multiplier parameters in action
 - homework:
     + work through the part2 "PstFrom setup pest" notebook
         * referencing back to part 1 notebooks on pilot points and geostats as needed